Fire and rescue services

 Entry and exit conditions can change at short notice.
 For details about visas, security checks, currency, customs and quarantine regulations:

-Israeli authorities can subject you to a security and police record check if you're entering Israel, Gaza or the West Bank.
+Israeli authorities can subject you to a security and police record check if you're entering Israel.

 Authorities may refuse you entry or exit without a reason.